troglobit/troglobit.github.io/content/projects/mrouted.markdown

 mrouted is an implementation of the IPv4 multicast routing protocol DVMRP, [RFC 1075][].
-It is capable of turning a UNIX workstation, or Linux device, into a multicast router with tunnelling[^1] support.
+It is capable of turning a UNIX workstation, or Linux device, into a multicast router with tunneling support.

+> Tunneling may be required to cross non-multicast-aware routers.

 The Distantance Vector Multicast Routing Protocol (DVMRP), derived from RIP, is suitable for smaller/dense networks.
 It employs the "flood and